empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-development-guide.md

 }
 ```

-## 2. Install the dependencies and execute the project
+## Installing the dependencies and executing the project

 Install the project dependencies via `npm` in the root folder of your cloned repository.
 Then, you
 can run the project.